In a Priest Driven Ambulance

 A music video for the song "Unconsciously Screamin" was shot at a religious theme park called Holy Land USA in Waterbury, Connecticut, as well as Hampshire College in Amherst, Massachusetts and City Gardens in Trenton, New Jersey.
 It was directed by Jim Spring and Jens Jurgensen.

-The album was re-released as a CD with two bonus tracks on January 17, 1995, however the full name with subtitle appears only on the vinyl release.
-It was also re-released in a 2xCD special edition in 2002; for more information on this version, see the entry for The Day They Shot a Hole in the Jesus Egg.
+The album was re-released as a CD with two bonus tracks on January 17, 1995, although the full name with subtitle appears only on the vinyl release.
+It was also re-released in a two-CD special edition in 2002 under the title The Day They Shot a Hole in the Jesus Egg.
 The first disc of this release, composed of the entire Priest album and numerous bonus tracks, was also released as a limited-edition two-record vinyl release on pink vinyl.

 "Unconsciously Screamin'" was released as an EP in 1991 to promote the album.
 Two of the B-sides were featured as bonus tracks on the 1995 re-release.